piligr1m/piligr1m/README.md

-- 👋 Hi, I’m Martynov Stanislav (@piligr1m), I'm 20 yo.
+- 👋 Hi, I’m Martynov Stanislav (@piligr1m), I'm 21 yo.
-- 👀 I’m interested in programming and math
+- 👀 I’m interested in programming and math.
 - 🌱 I’m currently learning C++ and some other stuff, currently 3-year student at BMSTU.
 My major is information security.
 - 💞️ I’m looking to collaborate on anything, where I can upgrade my skills
 - 📫 How to reach me Telegram (https://t.me/p1ligrim), email (stanislav.m.martynov@gmail.com)